sungsik-kong/sungsik-kong.github.io/_pages/research.md

 {% include base_path %}

 I am a computational evolutionary biologist who is interested in statistical and computational problems surrounding phylogenetic network estimation, and their applications in practice in understanding complex evolutionary histories including hybrid speciation, introgression, and gene flow.
-GOOGLE SCHOLR

 ### Inferring phylogenetic networks and hybridization